Exploring Cosmos Staking: A Guide to Staking ATOM

 Choose Validators With High APR

-With Polli, you’re assured to be staking with the best market rates.
+With Polli, you can stake with the best market rates.

 Compound Staking Rewards

 Reinvesting your rewards compounds staking returns.
 This process can increase your earnings over time.
-By compounding your staking rewards, you can take advantage of exponential growth.
+By compounding your staking rewards, you can leverage exponential growth.

 As Cosmos staking does not have a cap on ATOM assets, you can choose to keep staking your rewards to compound.